fun-projects-library/Face_Recognition/README.md

 2- The idea behind project is adapting to the fast-growing Face Recognition technology.

 ----- This part will be updated through the versions ----

+** The steps will be mounted next :

+1- Warning for wrong password
+2- Warning for fetch errors